Linux support in Zeuthen is mainly based on Scientific Linux, an effort kindly made available by FNAL with contributions from other labs.

 Ubuntu 18.04 LTS

-18.04 LTS will hopefully become available in Q2/2018 and be supported until Q2/2021 (one year after the availability of its successor).
+18.04 LTS is available on desktops since Q3/2018 and will be supported until Q2/2021 (one year after the availability of its successor).

 Ubuntu 16.04 LTS

-16.04 LTS is available on desktops since May 2017 and will be supported until Q2/2019 (one year after the availability of its successor).
+16.04 LTS is available on desktops since May 2017 and will be supported until Q3/2019 (one year after the availability of its successor).

 Scientific Linux 7